 AddressBookParser

-detects single-letter commands and routes them to the appropriate handler:
+detects shortcut commands and routes them to the appropriate handler:

-NOTE: Shortcut commands only accept three parameters (ID, name, and phone).
+NOTE: Entity creation shortcuts only accept three parameters (ID, name, and phone).
 Other fields are set to default values and can be updated later using the edit commands.

 AddressBookParser